 Charles R. Drew University Is Training the Next Generation of Physicians of Color

-Charles R. Drew University is challenging entrenched inequities in healthcare by recruiting, educating and empowering underrepresented minority students to pursue careers in health.
-One student at a time, CDU is building the next generation of diverse healthcare workers.
+Charles R. Drew University is challenging entrenched inequities in health care by recruiting, educating and empowering underrepresented minority students to pursue careers in health.
+One student at a time, CDU is building the next generation of diverse health care workers.

 Consistently ranked as one of the most diverse universities in the country, CDU, a grantee in our Economic Security and Dignity portfolio, was born in response to the Watts uprising in South Los Angeles in 1965.
 It has always had a social justice mission.
 Today, more than 85% of the students report that, upon graduation, they intend to practice and provide care in underserved communities.
+And in July 2021, the state of California granted $50 million to CDU to support its work in increasing diversity in California's healthcare industry.

 We spoke with Dr. David M. Carlisle, president and chief executive of Charles R. Drew University.
 Our conversation with Dr. Carlisle has been lightly edited and condensed for clarity.

-Cal Wellness: Charles R. Drew University of Medicine and Science leads the field when it comes to diversity in healthcare.
+Cal Wellness: Charles R. Drew University of Medicine and Science leads the field when it comes to diversity in health care.
 What is the mission of your university?

 Dr. Carlisle: CDU was founded in the latter part of the 20th century with a specific goal in mind.
 And that was to respond to some of the higher education needs that were identified because of the 1965 Watts Uprising, specifically in the area of health and health professions education.
 Those were felt to be some of the important contributing factors in the McCone Commission Report on the civil unrest that occurred in the Watts, Compton and Willowbrook part of South Los Angeles in 1965.
 So we're one of the few universities that was created with a specific social justice agenda in mind.
 And we've been true to that mission ever since.